Calterat/e-commerce/README.md

 ## Comments

 > This README is created from another one of my apps!
-Check it out:
+Check it out [here](https://github.com/Calterat/readme-generator)